 - Investigate to see if you qualify for alcohol or drug treatment as part of a legitimate plea bargain

-You have to do your homework as well.
-After you’re arrested for DUI in Georgia, call an experienced DUI lawyer right away.
+You need to be prepared as well.
 Prior to your meeting, secure a copy of the following so you can bring it to your initial consultation:

 - Your full seven-year driving abstract from the Georgia State Patrol

 - A copy of your complete criminal history from the Georgia Criminal Information Center (GCIC)

 - A complete copy of the police report

 - Proof that you’ve started to attend AA meetings in your town